-Feel free to reach out and schedule your free consultation via phone at the number located on this page or send over the details via the secure contact form here on the website.
+Feel free to reach out and schedule your free consultation a trucking accident attorney via phone at the number located on this page or send over the details via the secure contact form here on the website.

 Frequently Asked Questions About Truck Driving Accidents

 Are truck accident lawsuits different than car accident lawsuits?

 Absolutely, as there is a lot more at stake in an 18-wheeler accident with someone else on the road so insurance companies and trucking companies will protect themselves at all costs.
 This can make the settlement process take longer, require the need for a solid case, and dictate the way that things must be done to prove who the liability sits with.